Real World/Road Rules Challenge: The Duel

 Real World/Road Rules Challenge: The Duel is the 13th season of the MTV reality game show, The Challenge (at the time known as Real World/Road Rules Challenge).
 This is the first edition of The Duel series, with The Duel II following in 2009.

-The Duel took place in Búzios, Brazil, with former cast members from MTV series The Real World and Road Rules competing, along with several cast members from the previous Challenge, Fresh Meat.
-The season differed from previous Challenge seasons in that no teams were assigned, as it was every man and woman for themselves.
-The surviving male and female cast member would win $150,000 each.
+The Duel took place in Búzios, Brazil, with cast members from The Real World, Road Rules and Real World/Road Rules Challenge: Fresh Meat.
+The Duel was the first individual season, with no assigned teams.
+The winning male and female cast member would win $150,000 each.
 The season was watched by a total of 83 million viewers.
 The Duel premiered on October 12, 2006, and concluded on January 18, 2007.

 On December 15, 2020, the season was made available to stream on Netflix in the United States.